aarosmit/city-analyses/README.md

 The main purpose of these analyses are to point out the glaring flaws with American cities and their associated fragility.
 My goal is to further the message of [Strong Towns](https://www.strongtowns.org/about) and help create more resilient communities across America.

 Most of my analyses look at things on a national level, with each city being a data point.
-But for each data point there is a community that is in need of support, so [please get involved in yours](https://www.strongtowns.org/local).
+But for each data point there is a community that is in need of support, so [get involved in yours](https://www.strongtowns.org/local).

 ## Existing analyses